 FAS Dean Gay Hopes to Update Affiliates on Ethnic Studies Search by Semester’s End

 I split my childhood between woodsy creeks in Pennsylvania and the forests of Narnia.
 The line between where I ended and Lucy Pevensie began was blurry; I cut my hair in her same British bob and used her favorite healing potion on my siblings.
 I learned how to will myself onto a lion’s back, feeling the soft strands of Aslan’s hair falling through my hands.

-The first time I listened to Dodie Clark, I felt the same way — like I’d found my grown-up fantasy world.
-I wanted to crawl inside her songs, to live in the universe of yellow flowers and smeared makeup and sunshine the next morning she created.
-But this time, I devoured more than just the songs themselves.
-I devoured her life: the people she was friends with, her favorite playlists, the way she put little eyeliner dots under her eyes.
+When Narnia drifted away with adolescence, I found a teenaged fantasy world just as enchanting: the world of Dodie Clark.
+I crawled inside her songs with the same abandon, living in her universe of yellow flowers and smeared makeup and sunshine the next morning.
+But this time, I devoured more than just the words themselves.
+I devoured her life — the people she was friends with, her favorite playlists, the way she put little eyeliner dots under her eyes.

 She didn’t make it hard.
 Most of Dodie’s early fans found her through YouTube, where she’d post vlogs on everything from messy bun tutorials to her first girl crush.
 In almost every video, she was sitting in a perfectly-lit room, surrounded by fairy lights, with a carefully-applied face of makeup and a lilting, syncopated voice.